When it comes to manufacturer branding, there’s sometimes not a lot to get excited about.

 Your website is the centrepiece for communicating with your customers online and is vital to building and nurturing any business relationship.

-There are three things to bear in mind when it comes to your website..
+There are three things to keep in mind when it comes to your website..

 1. How customers get in touch